Could Facebook Be Tried for Human-Rights Abuses?

 To assume one might hold a company legally responsible for human-rights abuses also assumes there’s a jurisdiction that can hear the case.
 The International Criminal Court isn’t really set up to try companies—and, even if it were, it can only bring cases against nations whose governments are signatories to the Rome Statute (the treaty that established the ICC).
 The United States signed but never ratified the treaty and formally withdrew its signature in 2002.
 The ICC technically can bring cases on behalf of member countries (as ICC prosecutor Fatou Bensouda argued this year when requesting to investigate the United States on behalf of member state Afghanistan), but Myanmar isn’t a member.

 Filing a case in the country where human-rights abuses take place is difficult, because an oppressive regime’s court system is unlikely to actually offer a fair trial to victims.
 In the United States, noncitizens can file civil suits against American companies that have violated international treaties under the somewhat obscure 1789 Alien Tort Statute.
 But case law isn’t exactly in the victim’s favor with the statute.
 Companies tend to have more success, particularly in light of 2013’s Supreme Court case Kiobel vs. Royal Dutch Petroleum, which ruled that the statute technically doesn’t apply to actions taken outside the United States (though, seeing as Facebook has no full-time employees in Myanmar and the News Feed is worked on by engineers in the United States, there might still be an argument here).
-Given the overhead and exhaustion of legal battles with well-lawyered companies and given companies’ preference to make bad PR quietly disappear, at best victims might settle out of court.
+Given the overhead and exhaustion of legal battles with well-lawyered companies, and given companies’ preference to make bad PR quietly disappear, at best victims might settle out of court.

 Assuming one settles the thorny jurisdiction question, it’s difficult to identify what crime Facebook has committed.
 Lack of foresight isn’t actually a crime against humanity.
 Furthermore, “the persecution and discrimination against the Rohingya has been going on for quite some time, and it would be happening if Facebook was not there at all,” pointed out Cynthia Wong, a senior researcher on internet and human rights at Human Rights Watch.